Abhiraj14206/Supervised-Learning-Final-Exam/README.md

 **Abhiraj Medhat**

 Machine Learning Practical Project
 Red & White Skill Education

 ---

-⭐ If you like this project, don't forget to star the repository.
+⭐ If you found this project useful, consider starring the repository!